geosoft1/cache-engine-lite/README.md

 >Other party can't update a key until an administrator create one for him (see [Create a new key](#create-a-new-key)).

 >UTC timestamp is automatically added to the query as `_time_` in [RFC3339](https://golang.org/src/time/format.go?s=3825:3867#L62) or [RFC3339Nano](https://golang.org/src/time/format.go?s=3868:3919#L62) format.

+>Query string fields are converted to values according to the data type of each field.

 <div style="page-break-after: always;"></div>